cadojo/controls/README.md

 This repository contains notes (with concrete examples) which provide an introduction to control theory.
-We'll cover concepts like nonlinear dynamics, linearization, frequency analysis, loop shaping, and other general control concepts.
-Each notebook will only look at __one__ plant (a.k.a. one dynamical system that we want to control): a [polynomial approximation](https://github.com/cadojo/PolynomialGTM.jl) for a [NASA subscale model aircraft's](https://ntrs.nasa.gov/api/citations/20040085988/downloads/20040085988.pdf) flight dynamics.
+We'll cover concepts like linear and nonlinear dynamics, linear and nonlinear systems theory, linearization, frequency analysis, loop shaping, stability analysis, robustness analysis, and other general control concepts.
+For the most part, allconcepts will be applied to __one__ plant (a.k.a. one dynamical system that we want to control): a [polynomial approximation](https://github.com/cadojo/PolynomialGTM.jl) for a [NASA subscale model aircraft's](https://ntrs.nasa.gov/api/citations/20040085988/downloads/20040085988.pdf) flight dynamics.